 Different RNA molecules will be introduced, including their structures, basic components, and the function of each type of RNA molecule.
 The processes of transcription and translation will be explained and the students will demonstrate how to use a codon wheel to determine which amino acids will be coded for during protein synthesis.
 The role of these proteins and their vitality in genetic variability will be examined.
 Students will investigate DNA mutations by examining the different types of mutations and their different effects on the genes and chromosomes.
-Gene regulation will also be explored and the effect of cell differentiation on developmental stem cells.

-What is the structure of DNA and what is its role in genetic inheritance?
+What is DNA's role in genetic inheritance?

 How does information flow from DNA to RNA to direct the synthesis of proteins?

 What controls the development of cells and tissues in multicellular organisms?